Your site is comprised of posts and pages.

 Best Practices for Writing and Structuring Your Pages

-- Optimizing Searchable Content on Your Website: Help Google and other search engines find your website more easily.
+- Optimizing Content on Your Website: Help Google and other search engines find your website more easily.

 - Dartmouth Copyright Policy & Guidelines: Copyright is the right of an author, artist, composer or other creator of a work of authorship to control the use of his or her work by others.
 This extends to websites.